DarkEclipse847/random_chords/README.md

 This is simple Rust program to choose some songs to play.
-It's CLI application so I can not imagine someone using this seriosly.
+It's CLI application so I can not imagine someone using this seriously.
 It is just a base for future web-app and telegram bot.
-Also, all of the code was written using termux, so shoutot to the creators for such opportunity :)
+Also, all of the code was written using termux, so shoutout to the creators for such opportunity :)

 ### Philosophy of the app